 Once you have established the potential risks of a fire starting and who might be harmed, you now need to consider the actions required to eliminate that risk or reduce it to the lowest possible threat of a fire ever starting.

 As most fires are accidental by nature then that would include actions such as keeping flammable items away from any sort of flame or heat source.
-So keep candles away from curtains or situations where they could be knocked over by something falling, somebody brushing past or a cat jumping up for example.
+So keep heaters away from curtains, blinds or waste bins for example.

 Often, small fires can be controlled, so you will need to consider fire extinguishers which should be appropriate to the type of combustible material or surrounding you have identified.
 For example, if you are looking to control a fire over a kitchen range, it would be extremely hazardous to use extinguishers that eject water.
 Obviously burning fat/oil and water don’t mix well and could create secondary fires as the burning oil spits and jumps everywhere (Plus the potentially for personal injury).
 The same would go for fires from electrical goods or fuse boards.